Lesson 1 of 8

 - Fix its own errors

 This makes it far more capable than a chat interface for actually building things.
-You describe what you want, and Claude Code builds it — file by file, step by step — checking its work as it goes.
+You describe what you want, and the agent builds it — file by file, step by step — checking its work as it goes.

 Why you need to open Terminal once

-There's one unavoidable step: Claude Code itself needs to be installed, and to install it you need to open Terminal (the app that lets you type instructions directly to your Mac) and run a few commands.
+There's one unavoidable step: the CLI itself needs to be installed, and to install it you need to open Terminal (the app that lets you type instructions directly to your Mac) and run a few commands.

 You'll do this once.
-After that, everything else can be directed through Claude in plain English.
+After that, everything else can be directed in plain English.

 You do not need to understand Terminal.
 You are copying and pasting a few things into it and pressing Enter.
 That is all.
 This course walks you through every single step.